 Nothing says Fall flavor quite like a hot bowl of this delicious and easy Apple Cinnamon Oatmeal.
 Made with wholesome ingredients like old-fashioned oats, fresh apples, and maple syrup, this is the perfect Fall breakfast the whole family will love!

-Delicious and Easy Apple Cinnamon Oatmeal
+Easy Apple Cinnamon Oatmeal

 Oatmeal has to be one of the most comforting dishes out there, especially in the Fall and Winter when the days are cool and crisp.
 And this Apple Cinnamon Oatmeal is loaded with all the flavors you start craving in autumn, like fresh apples, cinnamon, and maple syrup.
 It’s like a deconstructed apple pie or apple streusel!